-Ten people, including suspected assailant, killed in Ohio shooting
+Ten people, including gunman, killed in Ohio mass shooting

 “He (a gunman) tried to get into the bar but did not make it through the door,” Wilson wrote.
 “Someone took the gun from him and he got shot and is dead.”

-Video footage posted on social media showed numerous police and fire department vehicles parked in the area.
+Deb Decker, a spokeswoman for emergency services in Montgomery County, Ohio, told CNN the assailant had been making his way to Ned Peppers from another bar when someone grabbed the barrel of his rifle, and he drew a handgun, but was then shot as police arrived.

+The mayor said the carnage in Dayton marked the 250th mass shooting in the United States so far this year, a figure that could not immediately be verified.

-Reporting by Steve Gorman in Los Angeles; Editing by Jane Merriman and Angus MacSwan
+Reporting by Steve Gorman in Los Angeles; Editing by Jane Merriman, Angus MacSwan and Alexandra Hudson